Brewster's Millions: Plot summary

 The novel revolves around Montgomery Brewster, a young man who inherits one million dollars from his wealthy grandfather.
-Shortly after, a rich uncle also passes away.
+Shortly after, a rich uncle also dies.
 This uncle hated Brewster's grandfather, a long-standing grudge stemming from the grandfather's disapproval of Brewster's parents' marriage.
 The uncle will leave Brewster seven million dollars, but only under the condition that he keeps none of the grandfather's money.
 Brewster is required to spend every penny of his grandfather's million within one year, resulting in no assets or property held from the wealth at the end of that time.
 If Brewster meets these terms, he will receive the full seven million; if he fails, he will remain penniless.

 Brewster finds that spending such a large amount of money within a year is incredibly difficult under the strict conditions imposed by his uncle's will.
 Brewster is required to demonstrate business sense by obtaining good value for the money he spends, limiting his donations to charity, his losses to gambling, and the value of his tips to servers and cab drivers.
 Moreover, Brewster is sworn to secrecy and cannot disclose why he is living in excess.
 Working against him are his well-meaning friends, who repeatedly try to limit his losses and extravagance, even as they share in his luxurious lifestyle.